What is it and how does it work?

 Where can I find more course information?

-Mr A Bentley, Head of Electronics.
+Mr A Mitchell, Head of Science

 “Electronics allows you to solve complex problems and come up with a well thought out solution.”